This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about a colposcopy:

 A colposcopy is a procedure to look at your cervix and inside your vagina.
-You may need a colposcopy if you have any of the following:
+You may need a colposcopy if abnormal cells are found on a Pap smear or you were treated for cervical or vaginal problems.
+Abnormal bleeding, pelvic pain, or genital warts are also reasons for a colposcopy.

 How to prepare for a colposcopy: